 by Nick Engdahl & Lindsay Bearup

-Keywords: Solid Files, Indicator Files, heterogeneity
+Solid Files, Indicator Files, heterogeneity.

 Manual version: July, 2014 v.693